-Importantly, if a critical vulnerability is discovered during the Threat Intelligence gathering stage, the Provider should escalate the vulnerability to the White Team immediately rather than waiting to finalise and submit a final report.
+Importantly, if a critical vulnerability is discovered during the Threat Intelligence gathering stage, the Provider should escalate the vulnerability to the Control Group immediately rather than waiting to finalise and submit a final report.

-To standardise reporting consider aligning reports to the MITRE PRE-ATT&CK and ATT&CK frameworks.
+To standardise reporting reports should be aligned to the MITRE PRE-ATT&CK6 and ATT&CK7 frameworks.